Hyde Park Theatre's 2021 New Play Workshop:

-The winning play selected from among these finalists will get 15-20 hours of work with a director, dramaturg and actors.
+The play will get 15-20 hours of work with a director, dramaturg and actors.
 We don’t know yet if the workshop will take place online or in person, but we are committed to making it happen this summer, in some format, with a public reading.

 Questions?
 Contact Megan, firstname.lastname@example.org.

 Basement Demons and Trailer Saints, by Briandaniel Oglesby